muehlefeldt/unity-machine-learning/python/basic_rl_env/log.md

 ## 103
 * Discrete action test run.
 * Uses parameter as 102 but changes to buffer size.
+  * Docs recommend reduction in buffer size.
+* Beta value to high?
+Or good?
+Is now 1e-2.
+Was way smaller before.
+  * More tests needed with beta value.

 # Next